-In order to reduce the risk related to changes in CAD foreign exchange rates for the CAD purchase price between signing the Arrangement and closing of the Uni-Select Acquisition, we entered into foreign exchange contracts.
-These foreign exchange contracts did not qualify for hedge accounting, and therefore the changes in fair value are reported in Gains on foreign exchange contracts - acquisition related in the Consolidated Statements of Income.
+On February 26, 2023, we entered into a plan of arrangement to acquire all of Uni-Select's issued and outstanding shares.
+On August 1, 2023, we completed the acquisition of Uni-Select for an aggregate consideration paid of approximately Canadian dollar ("CAD") 2.8 billion (\$2.1 billion) (the "Uni-Select Acquisition").
+In order to reduce the risk related to changes in CAD foreign exchange rates for the CAD purchase price, we entered into foreign exchange contracts.
+These foreign exchange contracts did not qualify for hedge accounting, and therefore the changes in fair value were reported in Gains on foreign exchange contracts - acquisition related in the Consolidated Statements of Income.
 We reported Gains on foreign exchange contracts - acquisition related of \$49 million for the year ended December 31, 2023.
 These foreign exchange contracts were settled in July 2023 ahead of closing of the Uni-Select Acquisition, resulting in total payments received of \$49 million.
-See Note 20, "Derivative Instruments and Hedging Activities" for information related to these foreign exchange contracts.
+See Note 19, "Derivative Instruments and Hedging Activities" for information related to these foreign exchange contracts.
+This acquisition complemented our existing North American paint distribution operations and provided a scaled position in the Canadian replacement and maintenance parts market, with opportunity for future consolidation and growth.